On this page:

 To be considered for admission as a “regular” graduate student in a master’s program, the applicant must hold a bachelor’s degree from a regionally accredited or approved college or university with an undergraduate major in, or prerequisites for, the planned graduate field of study, where applicable.
 The applicant must, at a minimum, have an undergraduate grade point average of at least 2.5 on a 4.0 scale, as indicated by their official final college transcript; however, some programs require minimum grade point averages that are higher than the Graduate School minimum or are based on the cumulative grade point average.

-Education Specialist, Doctor of Education, and Doctor of Public Administration applicants must hold a master’s degree from a regionally accredited institution.
+Education Specialist, Doctor of Education, Doctor of Public Administration, and Doctor of Nursing Practice (MSN to DPN) applicants must hold a master’s degree from a regionally accredited institution.
 Applicants for Ed.S. and Ed.D. programs will be admitted only as “regular.”

 Verification of the degree and grade point average in the form of official transcripts is required.
-Many degree programs require acceptable entrance exam scores on the GRE, MAT, or GMAT, and some programs have additional admission criteria.
-Please refer to the departmental listings for all these specific requirements.
+Please refer to the graduate programs page for all of the required admission materials and other specific requirements.

 Probationary Admission